ec-jrc/lisflood-code/docs/3_step4_model-initialisation/index.md

-# Step 4: LISFLOOD initializion or prerun
+# Step 4: LISFLOOD initialization or prerun

 Just as any other hydrological model, LISFLOOD needs to know the initial state (i.e. amount of water stored in the groundwater zone, soil, channels) of its internal state variables in order to start a simulation.
 However, in practice we hardly ever know the initial state of all state variables at a given time.
 Hence, the state of the initial storages must be estimated: this phase is the initialisation of a hydrological model.

 A OS LISFLOOD simulation requires at least a prerun and a cold start.
 In some cases, performing warm start simulations might be convenient.
 The types of OS LISFLOOD runs are explained below.
 This page focuses on the OS LISFLOOD prerun, the next page is dedicated to the cold start and the warm start.

->**OS LISFLOOD prerun** simulation has the purpose to adequately initialize the state of the slow storages, namely grounwater zone and soil.
+>**OS LISFLOOD prerun** simulation has the purpose to adequately initialize the state of the slow storages, namely groundwater zone and soil.
 OS LISFLOOD prerun constitutes the **initialization run**.
 OS LISFLOOD prerun output is used as input to the OS LISFLOOD cold start run.

->OS LISFLOOD cold start run and warm start run deliver the actual model outputs to be usef for analysis/forecasts.
+>OS LISFLOOD cold start run and warm start run deliver the actual model outputs to be used for analysis/forecasts.

 >**OS LISFLOOD cold start** run takes as input the OS LISFLOOD prerun output to initialize the slow storages (soil and groundwater).
-Initial values of fast(er) respoding storages (e.g. channel volume) are set to bogus values.
-It is always recommended to discard the initial (3) years of the OS LISFLOOD cold start to allow adequate initialization of fast(er) respoding storages.
+Initial values of fast(er) responding storages (e.g. channel volume) are set to bogus values.
+It is always recommended to discard the initial (3) years of the OS LISFLOOD cold start to allow adequate initialization of fast(er) responding storages.

->**OS LISFLOOD warm start** resumes the computations from the end states of a preceeding simulation.
+>**OS LISFLOOD warm start** resumes the computations from the end states of a preceding simulation.

 In this page we will: